 - Celebrate Christmas in July.
 Hay Street United Methodist Church, Fayetteville, N.C., takes Christmas in July seriously.
-Last year, they decorated a Christmas tree for the "Clothes for Kids" campaign and outfitted all 300 children at a neighborhood elementary school with uniforms.
-They're doing it again this year.
+In 2013, they decorated a Christmas tree for the "Clothes for Kids" campaign and outfitted all 300 children at a neighborhood elementary school with uniforms.

 - Collect school supplies.
 Congregations in the Northern Illinois Conference participate in ChildServ's annual backpack-to-school drive, which benefits 600 at-risk children.
 ChildServ is a United Methodist ministry.
 And in Stephenville, Texas, women from First and Oakdale United Methodist churches and First Presbyterian Church start gathering school supplies even before the current academic year ends.
 First United Methodist Church has been at it for 25 years.

 - Encourage bookworms.
 Along with hosting a "Summer Café" during vacation and distributing backpacks to students, Cherry Point United Methodist Church, Havelock, N.C., tries to instill a love for reading.
 "Books are donated from the community," said Kim Smith, who heads the mission and ministry team, "and because we have adults who bring students and who come to eat themselves, we have expandedthe lending library to include books for adult readers.
 They come in, eat, visit and pick out books to read."